tanyelai/nlp-implementations-from-scratch/Byte Pair Encoding/README.md

 > Byte Pair Encoding (BPE) (Gage, 1994) is a simple data compression technique that iteratively replaces the most frequent pair of bytes in a sequence with a single, unused byte.
 We adapt this algorithm for word segmentation.
 Instead of merging frequent pairs of bytes, we merge characters or character sequences.\
-*- Rico Sennrich and Barry Haddow and Alexandra Birch*
+*- R. Sennrich and B. Haddow and A. Birch*
 <br />
 The translation of rare words is an open problem and this algorithm is especially useful in dealing with unknown words.
 <br />